S0methingSomething/BitGuides/docs/modding/monetizationvars/unlocking-iap.md

 ## Requirements

 You need four things to get started.
-The main download link for the mod file is always updated here, but you can also find it in the community Reddit post.
+The main download link for the MonetizationVars file is always updated here, but you can also find it in the community Reddit post.

 - **Shizuku**: